 If you are a socially conscious person, why don't you run your business in a way that will help achieve social objectives? - Muhammad Yunus

-The Yunus Social Business Centre has been established to contribute to Nobel Peace Laureate Muhammad Yunus’s philosophy of driving systems change through social entrepreneurship and enterprise.
+The Yunus Centre has been established to contribute to Nobel Peace Laureate Muhammad Yunus’s philosophy of driving systems change through social entrepreneurship and enterprise.
 The Centre aims to equip people with the knowledge, capacity, connections, and opportunities to innovate and create change through social business.
 We do this through leading research, teaching, and engagement in the field of social enterprise, entrepreneurship, and innovation at Griffith University

-The Centre is part of the Griffith Business School and based out of the Logan Campus.
+The Centre is part of the Griffith Business School and based out of Logan Campus.
 We are active across Griffith’s campuses and work at local, regional, national, and international levels.

 Programs and activities